About School Governance

 The Vice-Chair is to be elected.

-The Clerk to the Governing body is Mr Clive Richardson, Notts County Council Governor Support Service.
+The Clerk to the Governing body services are provided by Nottinghamshire County Council Governor Support Service.

 In order to delegate and share the responsibilities of the Governing Body more effectively, we have set up the following sub-committees.
 These also meet at least once every term, with the Headteacher, separately from the full Governing Body meetings: